 I wanted to check the demand for a rental service for LSP materials.
 So I built a small landing page for Germany (see screenshot), tested the demand using Google AdWords and wrote a short entry on Xing.
 Feedback and demand were good, albeit low in absolute terms.
 Due to the low number of LSP facilitators also not surprising: As of 2017, there are only about 150 German speaking facilitators, of which about 60 are certified (source: own calculation, member database seriousplaypro.com).

-The option to rent LSP material makes the start with LSP easier for fresh facilitators, and experienced facilitators can borrow large quantities of material on demand.
+The option to rent LSP materials makes the start with LSP easier for fresh facilitators, and experienced facilitators can borrow large quantities of materials on demand.
 This is, IMHO, an important contribution to the LSP ecosystem.
 But with the experience of lending LEGO® SERIOUS PLAY® materials for more than two years, some new challenges around LSP in general have emerged:

 Let us take a more closely look at these three challenges: